Winter War in popular culture

-The Winter War in popular culture has had a deep and wide influence in Finland and elsewhere.
+The Winter War has had a deep and wide influence in Finland and elsewhere and has been widely depicted in popular culture.
 The Winter War began three months after World War II had started and had full media attention, as the other European fronts had a calm period.

 Films and television

 The Soviet documentary film The Mannerheim Line (1940) presents the official view of the Winter War between Nazi-helping Soviets and the Finns, including its causes, denouement and outcome.

 The play There Shall Be No Night (1940) by the American playwright Robert E. Sherwood was inspired by a moving Christmas 1939 broadcast to America by the war correspondent Bill White of CBS.
 The play was produced on Broadway in 1940 and won the 1941 Pulitzer Prize for Drama.

 The American film Ski Patrol (1940), made by the Hollywood master Milton Krasner, features a Finnish reserve unit defending the border from the Soviets.
 The film took great historical liberties in its storyline.

+The 1956 Finnish film Evakko, directed by Ville Salminen, It's subject the evacuation of Karelians from their homeland.

-The Finnish movie Talvisota (1989) tells the story of a Finnish platoon of reservists from Kauhava that belonged to the 23rd Infantry Regiment, which was almost only of men from Southern Ostrobothnia.
+The Finnish movie Talvisota (1989), based on the 1984 novel of the same name by Antti Tuuri, tells the story of a Finnish platoon of reservists from Kauhava that belonged to the 23rd Infantry Regiment, which was almost only of men from Southern Ostrobothnia.

 The documentary Fire and Ice: The Winter War of Finland and Russia (2006) shows how the Winter War influenced World War II and how Finland mobilised against the world's largest military power.

 In 2011, Philip Kaufman began filming HBO's Hemingway & Gellhorn (first airdate May 28, 2012), which features Martha Gellhorn (played by Nicole Kidman) reporting from Finland during The Winter War.
 Steven Wiig portrays Simo Häyhä, who led a group of Finnish soldiers to shelter.